123res/HM16.25/README.md

-HM reference software for HEVC
+HM reference software for HEVC hhhhh
 ==============================

 This software package is the reference software for Rec.
 ITU-T H.265 | ISO/IEC 23008-2 High Efficiency Video Coding (HEVC).
 The reference software includes both encoder and decoder functionality.